andrew/ultimate-awesome/README.md

 - [awesome-nan](https://github.com/nanlabs/awesome-nan) - This is a curated list of all the Open Source examples and projects we have at NaNLABS.
 - [awesome-cobots](https://github.com/neka-nat/awesome-cobots) - A list of awesome collaborative robots.
 - [awesome-pedestrian](https://github.com/nemonameless/awesome-pedestrian) - Pedestrian Datasets, Papers, Resources.
+- [awesome-a2a-libraries](https://github.com/nMaroulis/awesome-a2a-libraries) - A curated list of Agent-to-Agent (A2A) libraries and SDKs, organized by programming language.
 - [mlsecops-devsecops-awesome](https://github.com/noobpk/mlsecops-devsecops-awesome) - A repository for MLSecOps and DevSecOps research and more!.
 - [awesome-byoc](https://github.com/nuonco/awesome-byoc) - Awesome list of tools supporting BYOC deployment.
 - [postgresql-is-awesome](https://github.com/oskardudycz/postgresql-is-awesome) - Resources I found during my journey with PostgreSQL.